Fourqui/tv/README.md

 <a href="https://flattr.com/@Tapiosi"><img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/sponsor-button.png" width="75px"></a>

+- Donators get a channel logo request.
+I also take requests for custom logos or logos for a light background.*

 - The goal of this project is to give people better access to logos in good quality and to meet the design requirements of the designers/owners of the logos and supply the increasing demand for better quality experience.

-- The long term goal of this projects is to have as many tv logos available as possible, from all over the world.

 - All the logos come in PNG format and work perfectly on dark backgrounds.

-- In the beginning weeks the focus will be on english speaking channels.
+- In the beginning the focus will be on english speaking channels.

-- To save space, most of the logos will be between 250px - 1024px in width.
+- Most of the logos will be between 512px - 1024px in width.
 Please contact me if you need a specific logo in specific/larger resolution.

 - I also provide logos for US local networks that can be hard to find.
 In many cases I have to recreate them.

 - For a small fee I can create a hard-to-find logo or skip the que for a specific country/network of your own choice and provide the logo's in high quality, pm for more info.

-- Donators can request a channel logo.
-How many logos and type varies on the donation.
-I also take requests for custom logos or logos for a light background.
-I can do about 5-10 logos for 10$ donation, depends on complexity.

 - The list is free for personal use.
 Please refference my work for any re-distribution.
 It's forbidden to sell the logos to 3rd party or use them in any illegitimate way.
 I do not take responsibility for what you do with the logos.